 Finally, there is obviously a large intersubjective variance in the possession of reasons, just as in the possession of beliefs.
 However, there may even be intersubjective variance concerning what would be a reason for what.
 Just a tiny example: I argue: "Mick Jagger really is the greatest pop star on Earth.
 He even pleases the Queen."
 And you reply ironically: "Yes, indeed" - thus showing that you take the argument precisely the other way around.
-The history of inductive skepticism has produced more dramatic examples.
+The history of inductive skepticism has produced more dramatic examples; the new riddle of induction about grue emeralds invented by Goodman [24] is certainly one of the most mind-boggling ones.
 This indicates the depth of the subject-relativity of that notion of a reason.

 Having this notion of a reason firmly in mind, it comes out as an utter platitude that the rational dynamics of belief is driven by reasons.
-I haven't told you the rules of rational belief change, but it seems clear that they basically tell to move to the degrees of belief conditional on the received evidence as posterior unconditional degrees of belief, just as Bayes' theorem tells to do in the probabilistic case.
-Hence, I change my degree of belief, and possibly my belief, in some assumption or proposition B if and only if the received evidence is a reason for or against B.
+I have not introduced the rules of rational belief change, but it seems clear that they basically tell to move to the degrees of belief conditional on the received evidence as posterior unconditional degrees of belief, just as Bayes' theorem tells to do in the probabilistic case.
+Hence, I change my degree of belief, and possibly my belief, in a assumption or proposition B if and only if the received evidence is a reason for or against B.

-You will object that this is really cheap success, that I made it true by definition that reasons drive belief change.
+One will object that this is really cheap success, that I made it true by definition that reasons drive belief change.
 Well, yes.
 But it is at least success, which is made possible only by our subject-relative notion of a reason.